evandroforks/GithubRepositoryResearcher2/README.md

 1. **`/detailRequest`** is Restful endpoint.
 See **`SearchController`** and **`DetailRequest`** for the parameter details.
 1. **`/listRepositories`** is Restful endpoint.
 See **`SearchController`** and **`UserRequest`** for the parameter details.

+### Docker

+You can run this project directly from docker.
+To pull a image from docker hub and run it locally, you can run the command:
+1. **`docker login`** (you may try to skip this)
+1. **`docker run --network="host" evandrocoan/ubuntu18nodejsjavagithub`**
+1. Note: Due to new docker hub policies, images older than 6 months are going to be deleted for free accounts.
+   Therefore,
+   if you do not find this image on docker hub, see [Dockerfile-all](Dockerfile-all) file for instructions.

+Note: Due to the backend ip address to be hardcoded on **`reactfrontend/src/App.tsx`**, the frontend will only be able to access the backend if they are accessed locally, i.e., the browser and the backend are both running on the ip address **`127.0.0.1`**.

+TODO: This limitation can be fixed by passing the backend ip address to the frontend when running the docker command or find some other way to pass it.